 I went on a deep-fried shrimp kick the other day.
 It happens.
 Unfortunately it doesn’t happen often enough, because deep-fried shrimp are definitely one of my favorite things.
+I can grill shrimp all day long, but in the end, I gotta havfe them deep-fried.
 To make the shrimp even better I always make a dipping sauce or two along the side.
 Usually that means some sort of variation on a cocktail sauce, but this time I went with a mayonnaise-based sauce often found in Japanese Hibachi restaurants, Yum-Yum sauce.
 Nice and creamy with a slight vinegar twist, this sauce was perfect with the crispy shrimp.

 Also try my easy fry dipping sauce.

 - 1 cup mayonnaise do not use thin, light mayonnaise

 - 3 tablespoons rice vinegar

 - 2 tablespoons unsalted butter melted

 - ¾ teaspoon paprika

 - Whisk together all ingredients.
 Cover and place in fridge at least 30 minutes before using.